FuelLabs/sway/sway-book/src/documentation/language/program-types/index.md

 - [predicate](predicate.md)
   - A set of preconditions to the construction of transaction, the result of which must be a boolean value of `true` in order for the transaction to be considered valid

-The first three are all deployable to the blockchain while a _library_ is a project designed for code reuse and is never directly deployed to the chain.

 ## Sway Project Types

 A project type in Sway refers to which program type is in the main file of the project.